FeatureBaseDB/go-pilosa/docs/imports-exports.md

 ### Tracking Import Status

-You can pass a channel of type `ImportStatusUpdate` to `client.ImportField` using `OptImportStatusChannel` function to get notified when an importer imports a slice of columns.
+You can pass a channel of type `ImportStatusUpdate` to `client.ImportField` using `OptImportStatusChannel` function to get notified when an importer imports a shard of columns.
 The status channel is closed by the client when the import ends.

 Note that if you use this feature, you have to consume from the status channel, otherwise import goroutines may get blocked.